 The NiMH battery technology used in Sleepbuds™ II has a track record of more than 30 years in consumer and medical products.
 The particular cell we selected for Bose Sleepbuds™ II allows for the tiny bud size needed for side-sleeping comfort, the power needed for all-night playback and the reliability and safety Bose customers expect.

 The battery technology used in the original Sleepbuds™ offered high-energy capacity in a small, safe package; however, during the product’s time on the market, a number of customers experienced issues with their Sleepbuds™ not charging fully and/or powering down unexpectedly.
 As a result of researching the issue, we decided to discontinue the product.

 Electronics have become meaningfully more efficient in the past few years.
-This allowed us to achieve the battery life required for the all-night use case, with the less-energy-dense and proven reliability of an NiMH battery in Sleepbuds™ II.
+This allowed us to achieve the battery life required for all-night use, with the less-energy-dense and proven reliability of an NiMH battery in Sleepbuds™ II.